 "He’s..."
 Fraser flung a hand in Dief’s direction.
-"Being very rude
+"Being very rude," he said pointedly

 "Aw, you’re just jealous," Ray said, grinning paternally at Dief.

-.
-That is something that civilized people do in private
+"I am not.
+That is something that civilized people do in private."

 They stood there for a while and watched Dief be a dog.